 Make yourself accessible to your team and encourage everyone else to do the same.
 In the office, it’s easy to see whether colleagues are available or busy.
 But in the virtual environment, you need to take steps to keep your team connected.
 Using shared calendars and status settings in chat applications like Microsoft Teams helps people know when coworkers are available and when they’re in a meeting or busy and unable to speak.

 Establishing a shared single source of information will help you decrease the amount of back and forth that’s involved in collaborating on a deal.
 Centralizing your firm’s data reduces the number of touchpoints required to ensure all team members have the latest deal information.
 Anything you can do to streamline and simplify processes for your team will make working remotely easier, and more effective.
+Using an innovative real estate data analysis tool will be definitely beneficial.

 Know your objectives